 They need to learn how to operate machinery in a controlled environment and to treat it with respect.
 Ideally, a “life skills” course (including drivers’ Ed at the High School level) would instruct students of both sexes in the basics of operating household appliances safely as well as something of being able to take care of themselves, organize and manage tasks and to do rudimentary cooking and cleaning.
 Certainly by the time they reach middle school.

 They also need to learn to recognize when they have a real problem.
 As early as possible.
 And, some kids will undoubtedly want to be taught how to physically repair and maintain computers.
-And this should be done, any machinery society depends on will always need qualified repairmen.
+And this should be permitted, any machinery society depends on will always need qualified repairmen.
 And plumbers.

-Since nothing is more deadly to one’s proclaimed social status or credibility than an ignorance of cultural history, so long as lip service is paid to the concept of “improving” oneself though education, students will need some introduction to the background and context of the cultural icons and references which surround them.
+Since nothing is more deadly to one’s proclaimed social status or credibility than an obvious ignorance of cultural history, so long as lip service is paid to the concept of “improving” oneself though education, students will need some introduction to the background and context of the cultural icons and references which surround them.
 They need to learn something of how cultural expressions work and what responses they are invoking.
-They need to begin to understand the different manner in which these results were obtained and what “tools” were used to produce them.
-They need to learn enough of how to handle these tools to be able to recognize something of the expertise of those who handle them professionally.
+They need to begin to understand the different manner in which these examples were produced and what “tools” were used to produce them.
+They need to learn enough of how to handle these tools to be able to evaluate something of the expertise of those who handle them professionally.

-They should probably learn the principles of the production of propaganda and how to recognize and interpret it.
+They should also probably learn something of the principles of the production of propaganda and how to recognize and interpret it.
 And to manipulate it, and to recognize when they are being manipulated.
 They need to develop some basic skills of criticism, even if they don’t ever quite aspire to independent thought.

 And — above all — in addition to the rest of these basics they will need to be taught to use the tools and methodology of research.
 They need to know where information is likely to be stored, and how to go there and get it.
-They need to learn how to filter and evaluate what they get and to determine what is relevant and what is not, They need to know how to organize and present what they can find.
+They need to learn how to filter and evaluate what they find and to determine what is relevant and what is not, They need to know how to organize and present what they can gather.

 And this is where the internet comes in.
 And this is where the principle of education takes a great leap from where it was when I was in school.